samsara/samsara/clients/python/README.md

     "start_publishing_thread": True,

     # how often should the events being sent to samsara
-    # in seconds
+    # in milliseconds
     # default 30s
-    "publish_interval": 30,
+    "publish_interval": 30000,

     # max size of the buffer, when buffer is full
     # older events are dropped.